satyaidk/Netflix-Clone-Project/README.md

 # `Technologies Used`

 - `HTML` for structuring the content.
-- `CSS3` for styling and layout, including media queries for responsiveness.
+- `CSS3` for styling and layout, including Media queries for responsiveness.
 - `JavaScript` for navigating the pages from login page to home page.
 # `GitHub`
 - GitHub for version control and collaboration & deploy using GitHub actions.